 Overview

 Fixed income instruments (with the possible exception of short term government debt) are subject to risk in the same way that other financial instruments are.
-However, fixed income is generally a more complex than most other types of financial risks.
+However, fixed income risk is generally more complex and harder to manage and measure than most other types of financial risks.

 Fixed Income Risk Types